What Is Port Forwarding? Everything You Need to Know

 Ports are like mail sorting tubes inside your computer.
-When a data packet comes in for your PC, the operating system has a look at the port number it’s destined for.
-Each port corresponds to a different application, and there are 65,536 ports in total available to use.
+When a data packet comes into your device, the operating system has a look at the port number it’s destined for.
+Each port corresponds to a different application, and there are 65536 ports available to use.

-Ports are blocked by default on routers; this is an essential security feature, and prevents malicious requests from reaching all the core services which may be running on your computers.
-Obviously, this can also cause problems for any application that needs information sent back to it from the Internet; the router will just block it.
+Most ports are blocked by default on routers.
+This is an essential security feature which prevents malicious requests from reaching services that might be running on your home network.
+But this can also cause problems for any application that needs information sent back to it from the internet; the router will simply block it as a security feature.

-In order to allow data to be sent from the Internet side to an internal computer, the computer must tell the router to forward a particular port.
-This means that when the router sees a packet destined for a specified port, it will forward it on to a specific local machine.
+In order to allow data to be sent from the public internet to an internal computer, your device must therefore tell the router to forward on all messages that arrive on a particular port.

 Manual Port Forwarding

 There are a few things you’ll need to know before attempting to manually set up port forwarding: